Kruer-Lab/wes_gatk_v2/README.md

     - If running headless on HPC (recommended): `sbatch submitNextflowRun.sh`

 ## Sample sheet format
 The sample sheet is a .tsv file containing a trio on each row.
-The sample sheet also supports quads with the second child specified under the `Child_Other` column.
+The sample sheet also supports larger families with the other members specified under the `Other_Members` column separated by commas.
 Each entry contains the directory name that the read pairs are inside of.

 Example directory structure:
 ```